Eine Ärztin berät die Patientin, bei der Lipödem Behandlung. Es wird aufgeklärt über Lipödem Symptome und wie man sie behandelt.

 • Lymphatic drainage and compression therapy after surgery

-With the right lipedema treatment, the condition can be controlled very well.
-The key lies in a holistic therapy concept that is tailored to the individual needs of each patient.
-This can alleviate physical symptoms, boost self-esteem, and restore a zest for life.
+With the right lipoedema treatment, the condition can be controlled very well.
+The key to this lies in a holistic treatment concept that is individually tailored to the patient’s needs.
+This can alleviate physical symptoms, increase self-esteem and restore the patient’s zest for life.

 Start your lipedema treatment at LipoClinic Dr. Heck!